Annie Kadavy, Russ Heddleston and Charles Hudson will tell us how to raise seed money at Disrupt SF – TechCrunch

 Kadavy joined Redpoint in 2018 after a four-year stint at Charles River Ventures, where she sourced or led deals with ClassPass, Cratejoy, DoorDash, Lauren & Wolf and Patreon.
 She’s also spent time within firms like Bain & Company, Warby Parker and Uber Freight.
 She understands the importance of operational experience, and knows better than most how to take a company from point A to point B.

-Heddleston, cofounder and CEO of DocSend, has a completely different perspective.
+Heddleston, co-founder and CEO of DocSend, has a completely different perspective.
 DocSend is used to securely send and track documents, and one of the most prevalent documents on the platform happens to be pitch decks.
 Heddleston can tell us about what characteristics get (and keep) the attention of investors, as well as what turns them off.

 Hudson, managing partner at Precursor Ventures, has been on both sides of the conference room table.
 He founded Bionic Panda Games, which was acquired by Zynga in 2010.
-He moved on to SoftTech VC (now Uncork Capital), where he spent eight years working on seed stage investments in the consumer internet space.
+He moved on to SoftTech VC (now Uncork Capital), where he spent eight years working on seed-stage investments in the consumer internet space.
 At Precursor Ventures, he’s continuing to invest in early-stage companies that are tackling problems in new markets.

 These three each have their own perspective on how to get the attention of investors and how to turn a conversation into a cap table.

-“How To Raise Your First Dollars” is but one of many panels that will take place on the Extra Crunch stage at Disrupt SF.
+“How to Raise Your First Dollars” is but one of many panels that will take place on the Extra Crunch stage at Disrupt SF.
 The Extra Crunch stage, much like Extra Crunch on the web, is meant to serve as a resource for aspiring entrepreneurs and VCs, offering practical, step-by-step advice on how to get to where you’re going.

 We’re thrilled to have Kadavy, Heddleston and Hudson join us at the show.